-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 Don’t ignore long-tail queries.
 While they may have lower search volume, you could be missing out on extremely targeted audiences that are ready to buy.

-Setting a solid foundation for your website involves resolving any technical issues that may diminish your organic keyword visibility.
+The structure of your website plays a big role in SEO.
+Set a solid foundation for yours by resolving any technical issues that may diminish your organic keyword visibility.

 Site pages should be both easily found and navigated by search engines and users.